samtecspg/mason/README.md

 ```

-Doing a dry run for a workflow (dry-run is set to True by default).
-Note that workflows unlike operators must be run using parameter.yaml files, there is no short hand syntax for workflow parameters (`-p` flag).
+### Doing a Dry Run for a Workflow (dry-run is set to True by default).

+Note that workflows, unlike operators, must be run using `parameter.yaml` files.
+There is no shorthand syntax for workflow parameters (`-p` flag).
 You must use the `-f` flag and provide a parameter yaml file:

 ```
 >> mason workflow table validated_infer -f mason/examples/parameters/validated_infer.yaml